Polytechnic Heights—“Poly” to you and me—began as many a community began: with no plans of community.

 Now change came more rapidly for the early settlers east of Fort Worth.
 Even their prairie soundscape changed: Now, in addition to the howl of the wolf and the whistle of the hawk, they heard the whistle of the steam locomotive and the clatter of the cars.
 Soon the gaps between isolated cabins began to fill as more settlers arrived.
 Soon the basic infrastructure of community was needed.
 A church here and there.
 A mill.
 A trading post.
 A blacksmith.
 A school.
 Isolation yielded to cooperation.

-In the 1880s, at the present intersection of Ayers Street and Lancaster Avenue, Roger Tandy dammed a small tributary of Sycamore Creek and built Tandy Lake, which would be a popular recreational area into the early twentieth century.
+In the 1880s, just west of the present intersection of Ayers Avenue and Lancaster Avenue, Roger Tandy dammed a small tributary of Sycamore Creek and built Tandy Lake, which would be a popular recreational area into the early twentieth century.
 Today runoff that once fed the lake is still channeled west to Sycamore Creek.

 In 1883 a school was built near Arch Hall’s home to teach the children and tenants of the Hall and Tandy families.
 In 1886 a public school was opened, taught by a graduate of Vassar no less.